 Stella-Jones Inc. (TSX: SJ) is a leading producer and marketer of pressure treated wood products.
-The Company supplies North America's railroad operators with railway ties and timbers, and the continent's electrical utilities and telecommunications companies with utility poles.
-Stella-Jones Inc. also manufactures and distributes residential lumber and accessories to retailers for outdoor applications, as well as industrial products for construction and marine applications.
+The Company supplies North America's electrical utilities and telecommunications companies with utility poles and the continent's railroad operators with railway ties and timbers.
+Stella-Jones Inc. also manufactures and distributes pressure treated residential lumber and accessories to retailers for outdoor applications, as well as industrial products for construction and marine applications.